MutantsOnly100/WebClass/README.md

 My Contributions:

-Member Registration Verification
-Member Profile Update Verification
-Advanced Course Search
-Teacher View of Course Enrollment Students
+Member Registration Verification, Member Profile Update Verification, Advanced Course Search, Teacher View of Course Enrollment Students, User Personal Page, Homepage Course Recommendations, Logo Design
-User Personal Page
-Homepage Course Recommendations
-Logo Design

 Technologies Used:

 Visual Studio: The IDE we used for developing the application.

 SQL Server: A relational database management system for storing and managing data.

 Bootstrap 4: A front-end framework for building responsive, mobile-first websites.

 .NET ASP.NET MVC: A framework for creating web applications using the Model-View-Controller architecture.

 Entity Framework: An ORM (Object-Relational Mapping) framework for simplifying database operations.

 jQuery: A JavaScript library that makes DOM manipulation, event handling, and Ajax calls easier.

 HTML: The markup language for structuring web pages and content.

 JavaScript: A programming language used to create interactive elements and dynamic behavior on web pages.

 CSS: A stylesheet language used for designing and laying out web page elements.